Johor State Legislative Assembly

 The Johor State Legislative Assembly (Dewan Negeri Johor) is the unicameral legislature of the Malaysian state of Johor.
 It is composed of 56 members who are elected from single-member constituencies throughout the state.
 Elections are held no more than five years apart.
-Prior to the 2022 state election, elections are always held concurrently with the federal parliament and other state assemblies elections (except Sarawak).
+Prior to the 2022 state election, elections are always held concurrently with the federal parliament and other state assemblies elections.

 The State Assembly convenes at Sultan Ismail Building in Kota Iskandar, Iskandar Puteri, Johor Bahru.